 - bulging of the eyes, also called proptosis or exophthalmos

 - light sensitivity

-The exact cause isn’t clear, but it may be a combination of genetic and environmental factors.
+The exact cause of GO isn’t clear, but it may be a combination of genetic and environmental factors.

-Graves’ eye disease usually occurs in conjunction with hyperthyroidism, but not always.
-It can occur when your thyroid isn’t currently overactive.
+Graves’ eye disease usually occurs along with hyperthyroidism, but not always.
+It can also happen when your thyroid isn’t currently overactive.

 Risk factors for GO include:

 - genetic influences